 - 1.4.2.7 Senate Academic Planning and Priorities Committee (SAPPC).
-The SAPPC is charged with concern over major, broad, long-range plans and priorities.
-It shall: - A identify major academic problems likely to be faced by the University in the foreseeable future; - B formulate and recommend to the Senate plausible academic goals for the institution; - C develop procedures and criteria for recommending academic priorities; - D recommend to the Senate institutional policies that recognize academic priorities and goals, assess the progress of the institution toward its goals and report periodically to the Senate; and, - E recommend to the Senate a means for increasing the University's effectiveness in establishing and implementing its academic policies. - F serve the Senate and the administration as a source of faculty information and opinion concerning academic planning and priorities.
-(US: 4/10/89) - 1.4.2.8 Senate Academic Organization and Structure Committee (SAOSC) The SAOSC is charged to: - A review and recommend to the University Senate priorities on all proposals for new educational units (colleges, schools, departments, graduate centers, multidisciplinary research centers and institutes; interdisciplinary instructional programs) - B review all proposals for abolishment or merger of existing educational units; - C review all proposals for major changes in organization and structure of educational units;
+The Senate Committee on Academic Planning and Priorities SAPPC shall be concerned is charged with concern over with major, broad, long-range plans and priorities.
+It shall: - A identify major academic problems likely to be faced by the University in the foreseeable future; - B formulate and recommend to the Senate plausible academic goals for the institution; - C develop procedures and criteria for recommending academic priorities: - D recommend to the Senate institutional policies that recognize academic priorities and goals, assess the progress of the institution toward its goals and report periodically to the Senate: and. - E recommend to the Senate a means for increasing the University's effectiveness in establishing and implementing its academic policies. - F serve the Senate and the Aadministration as a source of faculty information and opinion concerning academic planning and priorities.
+(US: 4/10/89)

+1.4.2.8 Senate Academic Organization and Structure Committee (SAOSC) The Senate Committee on Academic Organization and Structure has responsibility SAOSC is charged to:

-- D make appropriate recommendations to the University Senate (and through the Senate to the President and/or Provost) regarding creation, abolition or alterations in organization or structure, or reporting relationships, of educational units throughout the University. - E Study and report to the Senate on matters pertaining to faculty size and strength, and student enrollment.
-(US: 3/12/84) - 1.4.2.9 Senate on Institutional Finances and Resources Allocation Committee (SCIFRAC).
-The SCIFRAC is charged to inform the Senate Council and the Senate on the present status of the prospective changes in the finances and other resources available to the University.
-The SCIFRAC shall analyze public budget documents, published reports about financial and other trends and shall consult appropriate officials in fulfilling this function.
+- A review and recommend to the University Senate priorities on all proposals for new academic\educational\units (colleges, schools, departments, graduate centers, multidisciplinary research centers and institutes; interdisciplinary instructional programs) schools, divisions, institutes, colleges, etc.); - B review all proposals for abolishment or merger of existing academic educational units; - C review all proposals for major changes in organization and structure of academic educational units; - D make appropriate recommendations to the University Senate (and through the Senate to the President and/or Provost) regarding creation, abolition or changes\alterations in organization or structure, or reporting relationships, of academic\educational\units throughout the University. - E Study and report to the Senate on matters pertaining to faculty size and strength, and student enrollment.
+(US: 3/12/84)

+1.4.2.9 Senate Committee on Institutional Finances and Resources Allocation Committee (SCIFRAC).
+The primary function and mission of the Committee on Institutional Finances and Resources Allocation is SCIFRAC is charged to inform the Senate Council and the Senate on the present status of the prospective changes in the finances and other resources available to the University.
+The Committee SCIFRAC shall analyze public budget documents, published reports about financial and other trends and shall consult appropriate officials in fulfilling this function.
 It shall also examine budgetary data concerning the allocation of available financial resources resulting from budget reductions.
-However, the SCIFRAC's concerns here shall not be focused on departmental, college or other particular interests, but on general concerns and procedures taken from the perspective of the entire University.
-The SCIFRAC shall issue a report annually, and shall make specific reports to the Senate Council at the latter's request.
+However, the Committee's SCIFRAC's concerns here shall not be focused on departmental, college or other particular interests, but on general concerns and procedures taken from the perspective of the entire University.
+The Committee SCIFRAC shall issue a report annually, and shall make specific reports to the Senate Council at the latter's request.

-Membership on the SCIFRAC shall include senior faculty with financial and budgetary expertise relevant to university finances.
-Neither the chair nor a majority of the SCIFRAC members have to be elected members of the Senate.
+Membership on the Committee on Institutional Finances and Resources AllocationSCIFRAC shall include senior faculty with financial and budgetary expertise relevant to university finances.
+Neither the chair nor a majority of the Committee's SCIFRAC members have to be elected members of the Senate.